Spintank/sptk-styleguide/README.md

 ## Starting a new project
 - Create a GIT repo (see GIT syntax)
-- Clone the starterkit repo adequate in your sites folder :
+- Clone the starterkit repo adequate in your sites folder
--- Raw html starterkit
--- Wordpress starterkit
 - Rename the starterkit folder and delete the .git file

 ```bash